UBC-MDS/introduction-machine-learning/chapters/en/module5.md

 - Use `GridSearchCV` to hyper-parameter tune using cross-validate equal to 10 folds.
 Make sure to specify the arguments `verbose=1` and `n_jobs=-1`.
 Name the object grid_search.
 - Transform `cross_scores` to a dataframe, take the mean of each column and save the result in an object named mean_scores.
 - Find the best hyperparameter values and save them in an object named `best_hyperparams`.
 Make sure to print these results.
-- Create a new model using the best parameters found in grid search and save this model as `best_model_pipe`.
-Don't forget to train it after.
 - Lastly, score your model on the test set and save your results in an object named `bb_test_score`.

 <codeblock id="05_20">